The gluten free diet

 The checklist also signposts to resources from Coeliac UK to support you and your patients including our food and drink information which provides information on product suitability of over 100,000 gluten free and mainstream foods.
-This information is available on our website and by using our Gluten Free Food Checker App.
+This information is available on our website and by using our Live Well Gluten Free app.
 You can access these resources by joining Coeliac UK as a Healthcare Professional member.